hoffmaao/multi-layer/readme.md

 ## Composite rheology

-Ice near the bed deforms primarily by dislocation creep ($n = 4$), while the colder upper ice deforms by grain boundary sliding ($n = 1.8$).
+Ice near the bed may deform via different mechanisms than ice near the surface (i.e.by dislocation creep, $n = 4$ vs. while  grain boundary sliding, $n = 1.8$).
 The standard Glen's law with $n = 3$ is an effective average of these two mechanisms (Goldsby & Kohlstedt 2001, Behn et al. 2021, Ranganathan & Minchew 2024).

-The multilayer model naturally accommodates per-layer rheology.
+The multilayer model naturally accommodates rheologies that change as a function of depth.
 We can assign different stress exponents and rate factors to each layer, representing the transition from warm basal ice (large recrystallised grains, dislocation creep) to cold upper ice (smaller grains, grain boundary sliding).

 ## ISMIP-HOM verification